Free admission at the Reina Sofía Arts Center is available for:

 After three months of closure due to the COVID-19 pandemic, Reina Sofia Museum has finally opened its doors for the public on June 6th.
 To ensure the safety of the visitors, the authorities have placed several safety guidelines in place.

-The temporary collection shows off Elche Boy: Invisible Auto Sacramental: A Sonic Representation from Val del Omar, From North to South, Rhythms, and 5 other exhibitions.
-Marvel at the permanent collections that house Utopias and Conflicts, Art in a Divided World, and From Revolt to Postmodernity.Book Reina Sofia Museum Tickets
+Marvel at works displayed in the eight temporary exhibitions and the permanent collections that house Utopias and Conflicts, Art in a Divided World, and From Revolt to Postmodernity.Book Reina Sofia Museum Tickets

 With valid ID, some individuals are allowed free access to Reina Sofia Museum.
 This includes people of age groups under 18 and over 65, UG & PG Students of Fine Arts, Conservation and Restoration, History and History of Art, Youth Card Holders, Transport Pass of the Community of Madrid Holders, People with disabilities & the family accompanying them, Resolution authorized cultural group members, Official Tourism Guides and Journalists.